mrTooT/fedex-assignment/README.md

 Things that I wanted to implement but did not have time for
 - Unit tests
 - Improvement of confirmation page
-- Semantics of flight-details page
-- Enrichment of data of flight-details page
-- Share Models between client and server
-- Create multiple form validators for 1 and special characters
+- Also cypress tests on validation messages instead of only submit button
+- More cypress tests for other form fields